ferryyuwono/flutter_game_browser/README.md

 ## Code Coverage
 Clean architecture with unit test and widget test allow Author to achieve `100%` code coverage

+The html coverage report is also included in this project [here](coverage_report/html/index.html)

 ![](.readme_assets/code_coverage.png)

 [back to top](#table-of-contents)